Acid reflux and heartburn: identifying and addressing the root causes of digestive discomfort

 - Microbiome dysbiosis, SIBO – disruption to the diversity and make-up of species can alter the pH of the gut, and in SIBO, dysbiosis occurs much higher up in the small intestines disrupting digestion

-- High stomach acid – associated with acid-producing foods, and poor gastric emptying means acid reaching the oesophagus is more easily damaged
+- High stomach acid – associated with acid-producing foods, and poor gastric emptying, means acid reaching the oesophagus is more easily damaged

 - Older age – studies show an increase proportionally with age of oesophageal exposure to acid, reduced gastric motility (movement of food through the digestive tract)